 Our catamaran vacation continues toward Molara Island, also a protected area for scenic beauty, and its incredible natural pools, a very clear sandy oasis in the northwestern part of the island.

 In the Gulf of Olbia, there are not only dreamy beaches, but also quaint little villages in which to refuel, such as Aranci Gulf, a small harbor with colorful houses awash in the scents of fresh fish, and the pretty seaside village Porto San Paolo.
+Closing this stretch of sea is done by.
+Capo Coda Cavallo, with its large white beach from which to admire the spectacular scenery of the marine protected area.

 Asinara and Stintino